dart-lang/dart_ci/current_results_ui/README.md

 It is written for deployment in Flutter web, but may work on other platforms.

-It is deployed to the current_results directory of the dart_ci Firebase hosted web app at https://dart-ci.firebaseapp.com/ (dart-ci-staging for testing).
+It is deployed to the  the dart_ci Firebase hosted web app at https://dart-current-results.app.web/

-It is currently built and deployed with Flutter version 2.11.0-0.1.pre.
+It is built and deployed with the Flutter master channel.

-Build with

-    flutter build web

-and deploy by copying the contents of build/web to
+Build and deploy with

-    [results_feed]/build/web/current_results

-before deploying the results feed.
+    gcloud --project=dart-ci builds submit